sunidhijain13/CareLens/README_CareLens.md

 ## 💡 Inspiration

 Behind every strong patient is often an even stronger caregiver someone who gives everything and rarely gets the support they need.
-I built CareLens to change that—to offer emotional check-ins for the ones who are always checking on others.
+I built CareLens to change that to offer emotional check-ins for the ones who are always checking on others.

 ---